 ORIGINS OF THE PO-BOY

 The origin of the Po-Boy sandwich is shrouded in mystery and lost in the haze of time.
 Some say that in 1929 the Martin brothers, Benny and Clovis, served the first Po-Boys to striking streetcar motormen and conductors.
-It’s a good story and there is indeed mention in the Times Picayune from 1929, that the Martin brothers did write an open letter offering to provide free meals to the strikers, but the sandwich wasn’t referenced.
+It’s a good story, and there is indeed mentioned in the Times-Picayune from 1929 that the Martin brothers did write an open letter offering to provide free meals to the strikers, but the sandwich wasn’t referenced.

 There are literally hundreds of variations of the Po-Boy.
 What they all have in common is the New Orleans style Po-Boy bread or baguette.
-Freshness of the bread is one of the key attributes of the sandwich.
-The outside should be crunchy and flaky while the interior is soft, airy and slightly chewy.
-There are at least half a dozen bakeries in New Orleans supplying the bread to restaurants who don’t make their own.
-Leidenheimer’s, Gendusa, Gambino’s, Pouparts, La Boulangerie and Alois J Binder’s are a few and all of them put out a great product.
+The freshness of the bread is one of the key attributes of the sandwich.
+The outside should be crunchy and flaky, while the interior should be soft, airy, and slightly chewy.
+At least half a dozen bakeries in New Orleans supply the bread to restaurants that don’t make their own.
+Leidenheimer’s, Gendusa, Gambino’s, Pouparts, La Boulangerie, and Alois J Binder’s are a few, and all of them put out a great product.
 Leidenheimer’s, which also owns Reising’s brand, can be ordered to your home for a reasonable price through nolacajun.com.

 If you can’t make it to the Po-Boy festival, don’t fret.
 You can still have the authentic experience of sampling some of the best New Orleans has to offer.
 Check out Frankie & Johnny’s on 321 Arabella St., Domilise’s on 5240 Annunciation St., Antoine’s – Hermes Bar on 713 Saint Louis St, or Johnny’s Po-boys on 511 St. Louis St.

 The weather for this year’s festival was unpredictable (as it often is).
-The date of the festival was moved without notice to travelers, after Tropical Storm Nate pummeled the area.
+The date of the festival was moved without notice to travelers after Tropical Storm Nate pummeled the area.
 Keep this in mind if you plan to attend this festival from outside New Orleans.
 Watch the weather reports and frequently check in with the official festival website Po-Boy Festival.
-The owner of the vacation rental I stayed at was kind enough to let me know the dates changed, so I could re-book my flight.
+The owner of the vacation rental I stayed at was kind enough to let me know the dates changed to re-book my flight.

 Once the festival did get underway, the weather was perfect.
-It was a pleasant 72 degrees with a light wind (if you are from the south you know this is as perfect as it gets).
+It was a pleasant 72 degrees with a light wind (if you are from the south, you know this is as perfect as it gets).
 The crowds, while substantial, were mainly locals.
-The mood was a casual, controlled and safe atmosphere, as opposed to other outdoor events that sometimes plague New Orleans (Mardi Gras).
-There were plenty of impromptu vendors with free flowing alcohol, though I did not see one fight or even anyone getting too carried away.
+The mood was a casual, controlled, and safe atmosphere instead of other outdoor events that sometimes plague New Orleans (Mardi Gras).
+There were plenty of impromptu vendors with free-flowing alcohol, though I did not see one fight or even anyone getting too carried away.

-Everyone’s attention, while not listening to local brass bands, was focused on tasting as many different Po-Boys as possible.
-There were 75 different types for this years competition.
+While not listening to local brass bands, everyone’s attention was focused on tasting as many different Po-Boys as possible.
+There were 75 different types for this year’s competition.
 I let the size of the lines tell me which Po-Boys to try first.
-The fillings ranged from the simple fried shrimp Po-Boy with mayo, lettuce and tomato to the more complex, like the Kung-Fu Po-Boy Seared Ahi Tuna, Avocado and cucumbers topped with Dragon Sauce, Eel Sauce, Sriracha and sesame seeds entry from Seither’s.
+The fillings ranged from the simple fried shrimp Po-Boy with mayo, lettuce, and tomato to the more complex, like the Kung-Fu Po-Boy Seared Ahi Tuna, Avocado, and cucumbers topped with Dragon Sauce, Eel Sauce, Sriracha and sesame seeds entry from Seither’s.

 The competition was fierce and broken down into seven categories.
 These are the Po-Boy Fest Winners: